rmcgibbo/msmaccelerator2/README.md

   communicated to the simulation engines are just a 2-tuple of coordinates
 - We're going to do communication with [ZeroMQ](http://www.zeromq.org/), and specifically the python [pyzmq](http://zeromq.github.io/pyzmq/) bindings.
+  This stuff is a little bit lower level than workqueue, but it's **battle tested** and used in real production systems.
+Also, our communication architecture is pretty simple.

 Communication structure